China boycotts top AI conference after ban on papers from US-sanctioned entities

 Read More

-The Conference on Neural Information Processing Systems, known as NeurIPS, announced earlier this week a policy change that effectively banned entities like Chinese tech companies Huawei and SMIC (0981) under US sanctions from submitting papers.
+The Conference on Neural Information Processing Systems, known as NeurIPS, announced earlier this week a policy change that effectively banned entities like Chinese tech companies Huawei and SMIC under U.S. sanctions from submitting papers.

 The decision sparked outrage in China, which is locked in an intensifying race with the United States to develop the most cutting-edge AI models.
 NeurIPS provides a crucial forum for researchers and companies worldwide to submit peer-reviewed research, discuss the latest breakthroughs in AI and recruit the best talent in the industry.